bloodyowl/class/README.md

   initEvent : function(){
     if(!this.events) return
     var index = -1
-      , length = this.events.length
+    var length = this.events.length
-      , thisValue = this
+    var thisValue = this
     while(++index < length) {
       ;(function(object){
         this.element.on(